aldebaran/qibuild/doc/source/hacking/python/packages/qitoolchain/feed.rst

       A list of packages, stored as ``ElementTree`` objects.
-      The feed where the package came from is stored in a "feed" XML atribute of this package for later use.
+      The feed where the package came from is stored in a "feed" XML attribute of this package for later use.

     .. py:attribute:: _versions

-       A dict name->version used to only keep the latest version of packages
+       A dictionary ``name->version`` used to only keep the latest version of packages

     .. py:method::  append_package(package_tree)